Azure/azure-powershell/src/DataProtection/docs/Az.DataProtection.md

 Searches for Backup Jobs in Azure Resource Graph and retrieves the expected entries

 ### [Set-AzDataProtectionMSIPermission](Set-AzDataProtectionMSIPermission.md)
-Grants required permissions to the backup vault and other resources for configure backup
+Grants required permissions to the backup vault and other resources for configure backup and restore scenarios

 ### [Start-AzDataProtectionBackupInstanceRestore](Start-AzDataProtectionBackupInstanceRestore.md)
 Triggers restore for a BackupInstance